 STATUS: Completed 2004

-AWARD: Preservation Delaware Preservation Award 2007
+AWARD: Preservation Delaware | Preservation Award | 2007

 Walker’s Mill is a historic textile mill built in 1814 on a 10-acre tract of sloping hillside on the picturesque east bank of the Brandywine River.
-One of the most photographed buildings in Delaware, its iconic whitewashed stone exterior and prominent water tower make it a handsome example of industrial architecture from an important era of growth and prosperity in northern Delaware.
-The structure is listed on the National Register for Historic Places
+One of the most photographed and painted buildings in Delaware, its iconic whitewashed stone exterior and prominent water tower make it a handsome example of industrial architecture from an important era of growth and prosperity in northern Delaware.
+The structure is listed on the National Register of Historic Places

 The mill was expanded twice in the 19th century, suffered two major fires, and changed hands numerous times before mill operations ceased in the 1930’s.
 It was a mostly empty storage facility for the DuPont Company when the current owners purchased it in the early 2000’s for a new headquarters.
 Homsey Architects was honored to undertake the challenge of preserving the history and character of the mill while providing a first-class office space for a preservation-minded client.

 As an Historic Preservation Tax Credit Project, the programmatic elements were incorporated while preserving the unique character-defining elements of the building.
 A portion of the attic floor was removed to provide a dramatic soaring central space with exposed heavy-timber trusses, surrounded by offices providing borrowed daylight to the core.
 A private conference wing is accessible also from a separate entrance and contains a catering kitchen.